 A Longer Form Backstory

-This narrative, while capable of standing on its own, feels like the third logical volume in a larger story wherein the first three installments are here, here, and here.
+This narrative, while capable of standing on its own, feels like the fourth logical volume in a larger story wherein the first three installments are here, here, and here.

 Hanging By A Thread